DECTA-Gate/prestashop/README.md

 # Decta
-This plugin add Custom Payment Gateways for Prestashop.
+This module add Custom Payment Gateways for Prestashop.

 ## Description
 This version was tested with prestashop 1.7.